DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## The Action Deck

 Deck of Adventures is based around a 54-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, as well as Jokers.
-Each player should have their own Deck.
+Each player should have their own Deck, with room for a Discard Pile and Fate Card pile.

-1. Actions with unknown outcomes will require a player to make a Check, which means drawing from their respective decks to help determine the outcome.
+1. Actions with unknown outcomes will require a player to make a Check, which means drawing from their respective decks to inform the outcome.

 2. Jokers and Aces are Fate Cards and should be reserved in one's hand, for both players and the GM.
 All other cards go directly into a Discard Pile.
 Hold on to these Fate